opendatasoft/elasticsearch-aggregation-pathhierarchy/README.md

 Elasticsearch Aggregation Path Hierarchy Plugin
 =========================================

-This plugins adds the possibility to create hierarchical aggregations.
+This plugin adds the possibility to create hierarchical aggregations.
 Each term is split on a provided separator (default "/") then aggregated by level.
 For a complete example see https://github.com/elastic/elasticsearch/issues/8896

+Two different aggregations are available:
+ - `path_hierarchy` for hierarchical aggregations on `keywords` field or `scripts`
+ - `date_hierarchy` for hierachical aggregations on `date` fields.
+It is more optimized to use this aggregation for date instead of a script.

 This is a multi bucket aggregation.